FAQs

 A negative pregnancy test means you are not pregnant.

-If you returned a negative pregnancy test but still think you might be pregnant, contact Family Planning or your GP or health practitioner.
+If you returned a negative pregnancy test but still feel you might be pregnant, contact Sexual Wellbeing Aotearoa or your GP or health practitioner.

-If the test result is negative and you don’t want to get pregnant, check out contraception options at Family Planning or with your nurse or doctor.
+If the test result is negative and you don’t want to get pregnant, check out contraception options at Sexual Wellbeing Aotearoa or with your nurse or doctor.

 -